angerenage/console/README.md

 	- `NOP` (No Operation, can be useful in various scenarios, like waiting for some operations to complete)
 	- `HALT` (Halts the CPU)
 	- `FETCH` (Block copy using burst mode)

+### Instruction Format

+#### General Layout:

+1. **OpCode**:
+   - **OpCode (5 bits)**: The OpCode is always positioned first.
+It determines the nature of the instruction and implicitly signals whether the instruction is conditional.

+2. **Condition** (Present only if OpCode indicates a conditional instruction):
+   - **Conditional Code (Cc, 4 bits)**: Positioned immediately after the OpCode for conditional instructions.

+3. **Registers**:
+   - Registers are positioned directly after the OpCode (for non-conditional instructions) or after the Condition (for conditional instructions).
+Depending on the instruction type, you may encounter the following registers:
+     - **Rs1 (5 bits)**: Source register 1.
+     - **Rs2 (5 bits)**: Source register 2 or parameter register.
+     - **Rd (5 bits)**: Destination register.
+     - **Ra (5 bits)**: Address register (specifically for certain memory operations).

+4. **Immediate/Offset**:
+   - The remaining bits, post register decoding, are allocated for immediate values or offsets.
+The size of this field will vary based on the type and conditionality of the instruction.

+#### Decoding Process:

+- The decoder first checks the OpCode.
+Depending on its value, the decoder determines whether it should expect a condition field following the OpCode.
+- If a condition field is present, the decoder then reads it before moving on to the registers.
+Otherwise, it directly decodes the registers.
+- The remaining bits are treated as an immediate value or offset, depending on the specific instruction.

+#### Considerations:

+- **Decoder Complexity**: The decoder is tasked with determining, based on OpCode, whether to expect a condition field.
+This adds slight complexity but offers flexibility in instruction formatting.

+- **Performance**: While the variable structure might introduce marginal delays in instruction decoding compared to fully fixed-width instructions, any potential slowdowns are anticipated to be minimal, contingent on decoder design.

+- **Compiler/Assembler**: The tools compiling or assembling code for this architecture need to be precisely aware of the layout for each OpCode to generate correct machine code.

 ## Registers